mandyvuong/Scrabble-Solver/README.md

 ## Notes

 This is post Makers Academy where I returned to full-time employment and have limited time to code.
 I've given myself small coding challenges by completing TDD in Ruby from the Makers Academy process workshop challenges.
+Lessons learned from this challenge is to spend more time planning.